As a Lender, Knowing the Ins & Outs of a Commercial Real Estate Appraisal is Incredibly Important

 - Income Approach

-The income capitalization approach takes into account the amount of income one can expect the property to generate based on its historical performance as well as comparable properties in the area and then applies an the current expected rate of return for that property type in the market to determine the value.
+The income capitalization approach takes into account the amount of income one can expect the property to generate based on its historical performance as well as comparable properties in the area and then applies the current expected rate of return for that property type in the market to determine the value.
 This approach is the primary driver of value for properties leased to 3rd party tenants.

 - Sales Comparison Approach